Find Trade Colleges

 Salaries According to BLS

-The median salary for someone in a career related to diver, professional and instructor is $59,470.
+Diver, Professional and Instructor majors often go into careers with median salaries of $59,470.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Amount of Education Required for Careers Related to Diver, Professional & Instructor
+Amount of Education Required for Careers Related to Diver, Professional and Instructor

 Some careers associated with diver, professional and instructor require an advanced degree while some may not even require a bachelor’s.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for diver, professional and instructor careers below.